 Fine Dining Floor Plans

-A fine dining layout typically reserves 60% of the total square feet for the dining room floor, with spacious circulation paths for plated service.
+As a rule, fine-dining layouts typically reserve 60% of the total square footage for the dining room floor, with spacious circulation paths for plated service.

 Casual Dining Layouts

-These prioritize throughput without sacrificing comfort.
+These prioritize output without compromising on comfort.
 Booths, freestanding tables, and moderate bar areas are common.

 The floor plan is often more modular, allowing tables to be rearranged to accommodate large parties.
 Payment stations are integrated within easy reach of servers to keep the dining room workflow uninterrupted.